Key takeaways from this article:

 Although Cape Verde has a reputation for providing the perfect laid-back holiday atmosphere, something we definitely need from time to time, one of the best parts about Sal island is that there are activities to suit all tastes and budgets.

-An island tour is great to get a first impression of the whole island and the variety of possible activities offered on the island, as you can see not only the highlights of Sal Island but also engage in other activities along the way.
+An island tour is great to get a first impression of the whole island and the variety of possible activities offered on the island.
+You can see not only the highlights of Sal Island but also engage in other activities along the way!
+We highly recommend booking onto a tour like this full-day Sal island experience, which dives deep into the history and culture of the island, showing you some really incredible spots along the way.

 If you’re an adrenaline junkie that wants to try out a new sport, or you’re an experienced wave-tamer, Sal features some of the best spots to go windsurfing.
 Santa Maria beach is popular for beginner and intermediate windsurfers alike, so if your accommodation is located close by, why not give it a try?